Cosmetic Plastic Surgery Statistics

 Facility and Fees

 Fifty-two percent (52 percent) of cosmetic procedures in 2003 were performed in office-based facilities, an increase of 7 percent from 2002.
 Other procedures were divided about equally between hospitals (25 percent) and free-standing surgicenters (23 percent).
-Americans spent just under $9.4 billion on cosmetic procedures; this figure does not include fees for surgical facilities, anesthesia, medical tests, prescriptions, surgical garments or other miscellaneous expenses associated with surgery. $6.5 billion was for surgical procedures, and $2.9 billion was for nonsurgical procedures.
+Americans spent just under $9.4 billion on cosmetic procedures; this figure does not include fees for surgical facilities, anesthesia, medical tests, prescriptions, surgical garments or other miscellaneous expenses associated with surgery. $6.5 billion

 ASAPS Member Data